nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_payload.md

   {% endfor %}
 </table>

-The following requirements describe how the Task resource is populated:
+The following requirements describe how the Composition resource is populated:

 <table class="requirement-box">
   {% for item in site.data.senddoc_requirements.requirements %}